-Section 11 of the Duties Act provides that dutiable transactions include: a transfer of dutiable property; an agreement for the transfer of dutiable property; a declaration of trust over dutiable property; and a vesting of dutiable property by or as a consequence of a court order.
+Section 11 of the Duties Act provides that dutiable transactions include a transfer or agreement for the transfer of dutiable property, a declaration of trust over dutiable property, or a vesting of dutiable property by or as a consequence of a court order.

-Section 15 of the Duties Act defines dutiable property as being land in Western Australia, rights, chattels in Western Australia and Western Australian business assets.
+Section 15 of the Duties Act defines dutiable property as Western Australian land, rights, chattels and business assets.

 Section 26 of the Duties Act states that, unless otherwise provided, duty is chargeable at the general rate of duty as set out in Schedule 2 to the Duties Act.

-Section 139 of the Duties Act provides that certain dutiable transactions relating to deceased estates are chargeable with nominal duty.
+Section 139 of the Duties Act provides that the following dutiable transactions relating to deceased estates are chargeable with nominal duty:

-Section 139(2)(a) of the Duties Act provides that a transfer, or agreement for the transfer, of dutiable property is chargeable with nominal duty to the extent that the transfer gives effect to a distribution in the estate of a deceased person and there is no consideration for the agreement or transfer.

-Section 139(2)(b) of the Duties Act provides that nominal duty is chargeable on a declaration of trust over dutiable property to the extent that it gives effect to a distribution in the estate of a deceased person.

-Section 139(2)(c) of the Duties Act provides that nominal duty is chargeable on a vesting of dutiable property by, or as a consequence of, a court order made under the Family Provision Act 19721 ('Family Provision Act'), or under section 65 of the Trustees Act 1962 ('Trustees Act') on an application under the Family Provision Act.
+- under section 139(2)(a), a transfer or agreement for the transfer of dutiable property to the extent that the transfer gives effect to a distribution in the estate of a deceased person and there is no consideration for the agreement or transfer; - under section 139(2)(b), a declaration of trust over dutiable property to the extent that it gives effect to a distribution in the estate of a deceased person; and - under section 139(2)(c), a vesting of dutiable property by, or as a consequence of, a court order made under the Family Provision Act 19721 ('Family Provision Act'), or under section 65 of the Trustees Act 1962 ('Trustees Act') on an application under the Family Provision Act.

-Section 139(1) of the Duties Act defines 'distribution' as meaning a distribution under a will or on intestacy.
-In the present context, the word 'under' has the meaning 'in accordance with' (Source: Oxford English Dictionary and Macquarie Dictionary).
+Section 139(1) of the Duties Act defines distribution as meaning a distribution under a will or on intestacy.
+In the present context, the word 'under' has the meaning 'in accordance with'.2